ntogka/ntogka/README.md

 ### Hey there 👋

-I' m Marina, ✨I just graduate as Computer Scientist from AUEB✨
+I' m Marina, a Junior Developer based in Greece, ✨graduated Computer Science from AUEB, currently working at Quality & Reliability S.A.

 <!--
 **ntogka/ntogka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.